vacary/docker/dockerfiles/dev-env/README.md

     docker run -t -i fenicsproject/dev-env:latest

-We do provide a helper script in this container to compile FEniCS
+We do provide a helper script (fenics.conf) in this container to compile FEniCS
 automatically:

-    source fenics.conf
     update_fenics

-To launch the container and share the current directory on the host with the container:
+To launch the container and share the current directory on the host with the build directory in the container:

     docker run -v $(pwd)/build:/home/fenics/build -t -i fenicsproject/dev-env:latest